sex with adhd

 Either way, ADHD can make anything their brains don’t want to do – like washing dishes, doing homework or career projects, or even having sex – feel literally impossible.
 Hence, when you’re ADHD and hyposexual, you begin to wonder if you never even liked sex in the first place, despite knowing that that’s not true.

-Decreasing desire and generally needing less sex to lead a happy life are – truly – totally average occurrences in many long-term relationships.
-Your sex life will evolve and change as you both age, and even more so if one or both partners have atypical mental health.
-Explore other ways to connect and foster intimacy – like sharing secrets, life goals, and laughter – when sexual desire isn’t easy to access.
+Decreasing desire and generally needing less sex to lead a happy life are – truly – very typical occurrences in many long-term relationships, regardless of whether any of the partners involved have ADHD.
+Remember that your sex life will evolve and change as you both age, and perhaps even more so in the case of ADHD.